uvegege/symbolic-nedelec-experiments/README.md

 3. **Moment Calculation**

 Compute **moments** (degrees of freedom) symbolically:

+> I have chosen these types of polynomials, but it is possible to use others as long as they belong to the corresponding spaces.

 **Edges:** For each edge, the tangential component is integrated against **Legendre polynomials**.